-The primary goal of the Chemical and Nanoscale Science Group, within NREL's Energy Sciences directorate, is to understand photoconversion processes in nanoscale, excitonic photoconversion systems, such as semiconductor quantum dots, molecular dyes, conjugated molecules and polymers, nanostructured oxides, and carbon nanotubes.
+The primary goal of the Chemical and Nanoscale Science Group, within NREL's Chemical and Materials Science Center, is to understand photoconversion processes in nanoscale, excitonic photoconversion systems, such as semiconductor quantum dots, molecular dyes, conjugated molecules and polymers, nanostructured oxides, and carbon nanotubes.
 Closely associated with this goal are efforts to gain an understanding of how to use chemistry and physical tools to control and maximize the photoconversion process.
 The innovative chemistry and physics that evolve from these fundamental studies are used on a number of applied projects, maximizing the benefits from these discoveries.

 Our funding is primarily from the DOE Office of Science, Office of Basic Energy Sciences, Division of Chemical Sciences, Geosciences and Biosciences and through the Center for Advanced Solar Photophysics—an Energy Frontier Research Center co-led by Los Alamos National Laboratory and NREL.
 Additional funding is available through NREL's National Center for Photovoltaics, as well as external agencies such as the Defense Advanced Research Projects Agency (DARPA).

 We discuss details of our research under the following topics: